LunarLambda/changed/README.md

 ```

 ## How it works
-Technically, it doesn't track changes.
-It tracks calls to `deref_mut()`
+`Cd` tracks calls to `deref_mut()`, meaning it is possible to call `deref_mut()` and not change
-so it is entirely possible to call `deref_mut()` and not change it, giving a false positive.
+it, creating a false positive.
+Use equality to detect actual changes to the value.

 Along with that, there is a function to mutate a `Cd` without tripping change detection.